Magisk-Modules-Repo/HideNavBar/README.md

 - [RKBDI](https://t.me/RKBDI) for the Rboard module

-- [Gnonymous7](https://github.com/Gnonymous7) for some general inspiration to make my module's code/page less ugly, if you want more visual tweaks make sure to check out her module [G-VisualMod](https://github.com/Magisk-Modules-Repo/G-VisualMod)
+- [Gnonymous7](https://github.com/Gnonymous7) for some general inspiration, if you want more visual tweaks make sure to check out her module [G-VisualMod](https://github.com/Magisk-Modules-Repo/G-VisualMod)

 - All Custom ROMs who made my module an official feature in their ROM (AOSIP, Havoc & etc)